Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-09-18-Animaion-System.md

 {% include gallery id="photo1" caption="Animation system demonstrated with a walk/run cycle and movement-speed combined blend.
 Also shown with Inverse Kinematics on the hand." %}

+There were two areas of intrest for me in this project.
+The first being

 ````cpp